Eco-Efficiency of Milk Membrane Filtration Processes

 - Research conducted by the NSERC-Novalait Chair on Process Efficiency in Dairy Technology aims to optimize the use of natural dairy components while improving membrane process efficiency.
 These improvements will allow for the development of innovative solutions that can be applied in the short term in the dairy processing industry.

-- The research has focused on process improvement with regard to energy efficiency.
-The experimental approach for each of these aspects of the project involves an impact evaluation as well as a characterization of the state of the system’s constituents, which allows for the development of hypotheses concerning the potential points to be improved upon in regards to process efficiency.
+- The research focused on improving processes in terms of eco-efficiency.
+The experimental approach for each of the aspects of the project includes an impact evaluation as well as a characterization of the state of the system’s components, which will serve as the basis for developing hypotheses concerning potential points to be improved upon in the process.

 The research completed by the Chair aims to: